 The aim of this study is to identify and group the significant strategies of contractor firms to deliver successful projects in Oman.
 A detailed literature review identified a total of 48 contractor strategies.
 These strategies were analysed by employing factor analysis approach.
-A total of seven main strategies and 29 sub-strategies adopted by the Oman main contractors to deliver projects have been identified.
-The seven strategies are: 1) people and subcontractor management (seven sub-strategies); 2) technology and innovative solutions adoption (five sub-strategies); 3) quality, safety and environmental protection (five sub-strategies); 5) organisational efficiency and financial stability (four sub-strategies); 6) legislative compliance (two substrategies); and 7) clients' satisfaction (two sub-strategies).
+A total of seven main strategies and 29 sub-strategies adopted by the Omani main contractors to deliver projects have been identified.

+The seven strategies are: (1) People and subcontractor management (seven substrategies); (2) Technology and innovative solutions adoption (five sub-strategies); (3) Quality, safety and environmental protection (five sub-strategies); (4) Develop technical capability, monitor and control (four sub-strategies); (5) Organisational efficiency and financial stability (four sub-strategies); (6) Legislative compliance (two sub-strategies); and (7) Clients' satisfaction (two sub-strategies).
-.

 This research unveiled the delivery strategy that has benefited the main contractors.
-As main contractors, they are the decision makers in ensuring projects are executed properly and in timely manner.
+As the main contractors, they are the decision makers in ensuring projects are executed properly and in timely manner.
 Due to complexity at site, they need to ensure every aspect of project delivery is catered for efficiently.
 Thus, having holistic strategies would be advantageous throughout the whole project execution.
 In Oman, the conventional construction still dominates the industry, however, the government is moving towards more modern and sustainable construction.
 This instigates changes to the current practice.
 By establishing strategies that have been successfully applied, more contractors can emulate the practices to increase the project performance.
 These strategies can also be adapted to answer the government's call for better construction industry.
-This research is currently focused on main contractor with top grade level of OCCI working on conventional projects only.
+This research is currently focused on the main contractor with top grade level of OCCI working on conventional projects only.
 This also indicates that the projects they are involved with are considered as large projects.
 Lower grade or smaller projects may adopt similar strategies or they may have different strategies to cater for smaller project budgets.
 More mega projects and green certifiable projects are also taking hold in Oman.
 Although the delivery strategy adopted by the conventional projects are most likely appropriate for mega or green projects, there could be additional or newer aspects that the contractor need to be aware off to ensure successful delivery.

-Thus, this opens avenue for further research on delivery strategy to cater for this more challenging construction projects.
+Thus, this opens avenue for further research on delivery strategy to cater for the more challenging construction projects.